IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/new-environment-authoring.md

 6. In most cases the following entry "Account Pool: shared, Cloud Account: Any, Geo: Any, Region: Any, Datacenter: Any" should be all you need for most use cases.
 But if you need to customize this Environment to select specific locations, continue with step 5 again to add additional options until done.

 ![environment preferred](https://github.com/IBM/itz-support-public/blob/main/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/Images/environment-preferred.png)

+**Note:** The above does not change how information is fed to the GitOps Patterns.
+The GitOps Pattern input received will include the API Key and Data Center/Region needed to perform the deployment of the Environment.
+This new model is used to select the best possible location for the Environment deployment.